 The Catweazle Club

-The Catweazle Club is Oxford’s legendary performance space for music, poetry, story and song & all manner of acoustic artistry, founded by song writer and musician Matt Sage in 1994
+The Catweazle Club is Oxford’s longest-running performance space for music, poetry, story and song & all manner of acoustic artistry.

 An intimate and magical space for musicians, singers, poets, storytellers and performance artists of every imaginable hue, who grace the stage every week.
 A chance to sit, to listen, to connect, to inspire and to be inspired …